13 People Share The Best Things They've Managed To Teach Their Pets To Do By Accident

 #15 Boop!

 “I’ve been booping my tiny tabby since she was a kitten.
 She sits beside me on the arm of the sofa whenever I watch TV, as this usually results in treats.
-One day, to my joyful surprise, she gently booped my nose with her hand.'This overwhelming display of cuteness naturally earned her a treat, so now I’m plagued by boops on the regular.”
+One day, to my joyful surprise, she gently booped my nose with her paw.
+This overwhelming display of cuteness naturally earned her a treat, so now I’m plagued by boops on a regular basis.”

 #14 Who knows how long she was there?

-I usually make her sit, let me get in bed and get comfy, and then she can come up.
+I usually make her sit, let me get in bed, and get comfy, and then she can come up.

-I immediately grabbed my phone and shone my flashlight towards the noise, only to see just Blue’s eyes peeking at me over the edge of my bed.
+I immediately grabbed my phone and shone my flashlight toward the noise, only to see Blue’s eyes peeking at me over the edge of my bed.
 I accidentally trained her to wait until I gave her the OK to come up with me.
 I have no idea how long she was there, and I was cracking up when I realized what was happening.”

 #13 He learned to do this loud, slow inhalation routine.

-“Alright this may be a bit hard to describe, but I’ll do my best.
+“Alright, this may be a bit hard to describe, but I’ll do my best.

-Growing up my family had a dog named Jock, along with some other dogs that came and went.
+Growing up, my family had a dog named Jock, along with some other dogs that came and went.
 The back door of our house led into our kitchen, and we had a wooden dog door in the back door.

-Sometimes, when the dogs were outside for whatever reason, and my mother was cooking, Jock would put his snout right up to the crack in the dog door and inhale as deeply as possible, trying to get whiffs of the food.
-My mom found this so annoying she would open the door to shut him up.
+Sometimes, when the dogs were outside for whatever reason and my mother was cooking, Jock would put his snout right up to the crack in the dog door and inhale as deeply as possible, trying to get whiffs of the food.
+My mom found this so annoying that she would open the door to shut him up.

-I guess this happened enough times that he learned to do this loud slow inhalation routine whenever he wanted to be let inside, but then he also extended his method to every door in the house.
+I guess this happened enough times that he learned to do this loud, slow inhalation routine whenever he wanted to be let inside, but then he also extended his method to every door in the house.
 Whenever he wanted a door open, he would stick his nose right up to the crack under the door and inhale deeply.
 Repeatedly.

 #12 She freaks out whenever she sees pants.

-“A little bit of preface….I hate pants, I’m more of a skirt or dress type of person.
-My energetic Sheepherder Husky mix knows if I have pants on it means I’m taking her for a hike.
-Now whenever I’m seen in pants she freaks out, jumping up and down and running to the front door.”
+“A little bit of preface… I hate pants; I’m more of a skirt or dress type of person.
+My energetic Sheepherder Husky mix knows that if I have pants on, it means I’m taking her for a hike.
+Now, whenever I’m seen in pants, she freaks out, jumping up and down and running to the front door.”

 #11 He delivers the mail.

-“After watching me retrieve the incoming mail from the letter slot over time, our cat – a big, male Maine Coon – delivers it to me.
+“After watching me retrieve the incoming mail from the letter slot over time, our cat-a big male Maine Coon-delivers it to me.

 As I noted some time ago, he grabs each letter in his teeth and brings it to where I’m sitting.
 Bigger pieces get batted with his strong paws.